Goshen Scout Reservation: Programs

 Camp Marriott contains twelve campsites.
 There are two rifle pavilions, a shotgun range, and one archery range.
 The waterfront area is one of the largest on the lake, with close proximity to the administration building.

 For four weeks each summer the camp is visited by 700 participants.
 Camp Marriott is the only camp at the Goshen Scout Reservation to offer a full provisional camp, where individual scouts come to form a temporary troop for the week of program.

 Camp Olmsted

 Named after General George H. Olmsted, Camp Olmsted has a Tech Center where technology related merit badges are taught.

 Webelos camps

 Camp PMI

 Camp P.M.I. is a camp for 9- to 10-year-old Webelos located in the Shenandoah Valley near Goshen, Virginia.
+It has been closed since 2020.

 Camp Ross

-Camp Ross is one of two Webelo camps at Goshen Scout Reservations.
+Camp Ross is the only operating Webelo camp at Goshen Scout Reservations.
 It is the farthest one away from Camp Post.

 Other camps

 Camp Post

 Camp Post is the central administration area, home to several intercamp programs such as Project COPE, which includes a climbing tower and ropes course.
 It is also home to many administrative staff, including the reservation director and camping specialist.
 Camp Post is named for Marjorie Merriweather Post.